-What you'll need: a partner school
+What you'll need: a school venue or a partner school

 This is a great way to share knowledge with young women and girls about HIV and AIDS.
 Listed below are a few options for your event:

-Screen a movie about HIV and AIDS, and hold a discussion with students after the film.
+- Screen a movie about HIV and AIDS and hold a discussion with students after the film.

-Ask students to create a poster, tabletop display, or other artwork that focuses on topics related to how HIV and AIDS affect women and girls.
+- Ask students to create a poster, tabletop display, or other artwork that focuses on topics related to how HIV and AIDS affect women and girls.
 Display designs during the assembly for other students to view and learn from.

-Play a game.
+- Play a game.
 Look online for interactive games that teach teenage students about how HIV is spread and the importance of protection/prevention.

-Provide educational materials on HIV and AIDS and how it affects women and girls in particular, or have a guest speaker discuss how HIV and AIDS have affected her life and ways to prevent the disease.
+- Provide educational materials on HIV and AIDS and how it affects women and girls in particular or have a guest speaker discuss how HIV and AIDS have affected her life and ways to prevent the disease.

 You can use social media to raise awareness about how women and girls are impacted by HIV and AIDS.
 Social media networks provide a great space for people to share their experiences, encourage discussion, and educate one another.
 Use Facebook, Twitter, Pinterest, Instagram, Tumblr, or blogs to raise awareness about HIV and AIDS in honor of NWGHAAD March 10 or anytime throughout the month of March.

 Take videos of what you or your organization are doing in honor of NWGHAAD.
 Post your videos to YouTube.
 Share your own videos through Facebook, Twitter, or Tumblr.
-Tag them with #NWGHAAD and #BestDefense and include www.womenshealth.gov/nwghaad in the video description to help your viewers find more information.
+Tag them with #NWGHAAD and #ICanStopHIV and include www.womenshealth.gov/nwghaad in the video description to help your viewers find more information.